NerdyStuff/Other_Databases/README.md

 So creating an index while creating relationships at the same time is not a good idea, because  the advantages of the index are not used by the firstly fired up relationship creationship query.
 The advantage of an index is a massive performance boost if you want to access a node via a specific key, the disadvantage is the needed diskspace for the indexing.

+8. After we successfully created relationships between our nodes, we wanted to test a query, which is normally used on relational databases.
+This shows a disadvantage of graph based databases.
+For more information see section 'Results'.

 ## Results
 Here you can see the results of what we wanted to do.